natalicot/Developer_container_tools/Podman/README.md

 [official website](https://podman.io/)

 ### About
 - The most prominent competitor to Docker is Podman, developed by Red Hat.
--  Podman is daemon-less and runs root/less
+- Podman is daemon-less.
+- Podman can be root or rootless.
- - Podman uses can also run pods which make it easier to later migrate the workloads to Kubernetes.
+- Podman runs pods which make it easier to later migrate the workloads to Kubernetes.
 - Podman provides the exact same CLI commands as Docker as they are implemented using the same standard defined by the Open Container Initiatives (OCI).

 ### Get started